binexa/openbiz-cubi/docs/README.md

 OpenbizX CubiX have new concept that different with original Openbiz Cubi.
 - OpenbizX CubiX fully namespaced
 - OpenbizX CubiX support multiple type of MetaObject
+- Can use singleton object for UI object or database object

 Openbiz Specification Request
 -----------------------------